What is POS reporting? A practical overview

 2. Sales reports

-The sales report is one of the most important of all in order to understand your hotel’s bottom line, and whether your hotel is generating enough revenue to be profitable.
+The sales report is one of the most important of all in order to understand your hotel’s bottom line and whether your hotel is generating enough revenue to be profitable.
 You can determine total daily, monthly, weekly and monthly sales to see when is the most profitable time for your hotel.
 You can also determine gross profit to get a better idea of sales.

 3. Customer reports

 Understanding guest behavior is crucial to driving profit.
-With customer reports you can understand better their reservation history, their loyalty program engagement, and keep track of regular guests and their purchase history.
+With customer reports, you can understand their reservation history, their loyalty program engagement, and keep track of regular guests and their purchase history.
 The better you understand your guests’ behavior, the better you can exceed their expectations.
 Find out more about how to exceed guest expectations.

 4. Inventory reports